San Bernardino International Airport: Location

 The airport and some of the surrounding area is within the city of San Bernardino and the Inland Valley Development Agency.
 The surrounding areas are being redeveloped by Hillwood.

 The airport is about two miles east of downtown San Bernardino and 14 miles northeast of Riverside.
 It is six miles northwest of Redlands, on the outskirts of Highland.
-Motorists can use the San Bernardino Freeway (Interstate 10), Barstow Freeway (Interstate 215), or the Foothill Freeway.
+Motorists can use the San Bernardino Freeway (Interstate 10), Barstow Freeway (Interstate 215), or the Foothill Freeway (SR 210).

 Ground transportation

 The Omnitrans route 15 bus connects from North Del Rosa Drive and East Rialto Street to the San Bernardino Transit Center, where Metrolink connections are available to several locations including Los Angeles Union Station.

 In popular culture

 The airport was the filming location for the 1996 movie Executive Decision, the 2001 movie The Fast and the Furious and the 2004 Martin Scorsese film The Aviator using a Lockheed Constellation preserved by the National Airline History Museum, and flown in for the shoot, with one hangar "dressed" as a Trans World Airlines facility.